-In April, Congress passed the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) which provided $75 million in supplemental funding to assist cultural institutions affected by the coronavirus. $30 million of that was allocated to our state and jurisdictional humanities organizations to support grants to eligible nonprofits for humanities programming and general operating support.
+In April 2020 Congress passed the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), providing $75 million in supplemental funding, including general operating support, to assist cultural institutions affected by the coronavirus. $30 million of that was allocated to our state and jurisdictional humanities organizations to support grants to eligible nonprofits for humanities programming and general operating support.

-As a result, New Hampshire Humanities (NHH) received $420,200 in supplemental funding from the National Endowment for the Humanities (NEH), and launched our CARES Act General Operating Support Grants Program on May 1st, making available $400,000 in general operating support grants to eligible New Hampshire-based cultural nonprofits and public libraries ranging from $2,500 to $10,000.
-NHH retained $20,200 (5%) of the award for administrative overhead.
+In total, New Hampshire Humanities (NHH) received $420,200 in supplemental funding from the National Endowment for the Humanities (NEH).
+After retaining $20,200 (5%) of the award for administrative overhead, NHH launched our CARES Act General Operating Support Grants Program to disseminate $400,000 to eligible New Hampshire-based cultural nonprofits and public libraries.

 While we anticipated a high level of demand, the depth and breadth of financial need was immediately apparent.
 NHH launched the CARES Grant Program on May 1 and received applications from 89 organizations seeking support.
 Eighty percent of the applicant organizations indicated they were applying for financial support to sustain and maintain their operations during the pandemic.
 After careful review, NHH funded 64 applications, granting awards that ranged from $2,500 to $10,000, and provided general operating support to recipient organizations.
 Over thirteen business days, we committed all grants funds available and positively impacted 47 communities throughout the Granite State.

 New Hampshire Humanities programs are made possible in part by a grant from the National Endowment for the Humanities (NEH).
 Any views, findings, conclusions or recommendations expressed in this these programs do not necessarily represent those of the NEH or New Hampshire Humanities.